JayceNat/CS4502/README.md

 Summary of the question(s) sought and the answers: With our research, we wanted to find out What were the correlations (if any) between weather, crime, time, and location in the Denver area.
     - We found that (using weather data from 2013) most crimes happened on days with rain.
-There was roughly 56% chance for crime on a rainy day in 2013.
+There was roughly a 43% chance for crime on a rainy day in 2013.
     - As far as temperature, we found that the peak amount of crimes occurred between 80 and 90 degrees F.
     - As far as time of day for all crimes, the least likely time for crime is around 5am.
 The most likely time for crime is around 10pm.